Hackers release another 1,000 Belarusian police officers' names after OMON again ratchets up violence at weekend rallies

 Hackers calling themselves Cyber Patriots claimed they hacked the Ministry of the Interior and downloaded the details of its entire staff, which they threatened to release if police detained any protesters during the weekend rallies.
 They then made good on their threat, releasing a first list of 1,000 names.
 They followed through with a second list on September 20.
 It was specifically a list of officers that live in Brest, where clashes with protesters have been particularly brutal.

-The violence is slowly escalating at the weekend rallies that draw at least 10,000 women on Saturdays for the female-only rally and more than 100,000 people for the Sunday mass rally.
+The violence is slowly escalating at the weekend rallies that draw at least 10,000 women on Saturdays for the female-only gathering and more than 100,000 people for the Sunday mass rally.

 The OMON riot police have become more organised and are operating in larger groups of about two dozen instead of the groups of half a dozen used earlier that sometimes were overwhelmed by protesters rescuing victims from arrest.